Harnessing third-parties for value creation has been saved

 What’s the upside of strengthening EERM?

-Improved financial performance: Joint ventures, business partnerships, franchise agreements, and other third-party relationships are investments—and should be managed to maximize a return.
+Improved financial performance: Joint ventures, business partnerships, franchise agreements, and other third-party relationships are investments—and should be managed to maximise a return.
 How the relationship is defined, executed, and governed is directly linked to the profitability and financial performance of the relationship.
 EERM involves assessment of enterprise and operational risks—before and during the relationship—with respect to the structure, objectives, and operating priorities (including expected outcomes and results) of the relationship.

-Reduced regulator and stakeholder scrutiny: Problems in partner organizations, even in the outer reaches of your ecosystem, can cascade rapidly, causing late deliveries, product recalls, or negative consumer reactions.
+Reduced regulator and stakeholder scrutiny: Problems in partner organisations, even in the outer reaches of your ecosystem, can cascade rapidly, causing late deliveries, product recalls, or negative consumer reactions.
 Increasing levels of scrutiny and legal obligations—in regulated and other industries—are more likely to lead to fines or other enforcement actions.
 Financial services firms are an obvious target for regulators, but they’re not alone.

 When authorities look at any kind of disruption, they pay attention to operational models and governance structures, including the ability to have visibility and strong governance over third-parties.
 In financial services in many countries, regulators have defined expectations for the role of the board of directors, senior management, and internal audit.
 The board will want to know how you employ third-parties, who they can hold accountable for third-party relationships at an enterprise level, and what kind of risk defenses you have in place.